 What Will I Learn

-Students will study and master the basic principles, applications, concepts and functions of electrical circuitry.
+Students in our Electrical Technology program will study and master the basic principles, applications, concepts and functions of electrical circuitry.

 Upon completion of the Electrical Technology program, graduates will be able to: